Thick hyperbolic 3-manifolds with bounded rank: Short carrier graphs

 Now $f : S \longrightarrow M $ is $\pi_1$-surjective, since the other component $C$ of $M \setminus int(V)$ is a compression body with missing interior boundary.
 By Corollary \ref{lipschitzcorollary}, there are carrier graphs $X \longrightarrow S $ with rank at most $K+1$ and bounded length.
 Composing with $f $ gives a rank $K+1$ bounded length carrier graph for $M $. \end {proof}

-The idea in general is to start with a minimal length carrier graph in $M$ and iteratively modify it until it has bounded length.
-To that end, recall from \S \ref{carrier} that a carrier graph with geodesic edges is called $D$-\emph{relatively connected} if for every proper subgraph $Y\subset X$ there is an edge $e \subset X \setminus Y$ that has \emph{relative length} Here, relative length is obtained from the actual length by subtracting the \emph{convex hull length} $CHL^f_Y(e,v)$ of each of the two associated \emph {rooted edges} $(e,v)$, and then taking a max with zero, see Definition \ref{relative length}.
+The idea in general is to start with a minimal length carrier graph and iteratively modify it until it has bounded length.
+Recall from \S \ref{carrier} that our assumption that there are no $\epsilon$-short compressible curves on $\partial CC(M)$ implies that any such $f$ is `$D$-relatively connected' for some uniform $D=D(\epsilon)$, meaning that for every proper subgraph $Y\subset X$ there is an edge $e \subset X \setminus Y$ that has \emph{relative length} Here, relative length is obtained from the actual length by subtracting the \emph{convex hull length} $CHL^f_Y(e,v)$ of each of the two associated \emph {rooted edges} $(e,v)$, and then taking a max with zero, see Definition \ref{relative length}.

-When $f : X \longrightarrow M$ is $D$-relatively connected, \emph {and the constant $D$ is specified,} we say that an edge $e$ of $X$ is \emph{short} if $\length f(e) \leq D.$ Let be the subgraph consisting of all short edges in $X$.
-The key step that is iterated in the proof of Proposition \ref{no barriers implies} is the following.
-Essentially, it says that if $e$ is a long edge that has bounded length relative to $X^{sh}$, and $v$ is a vertex of $e$, then we can produce a new carrier graph in which we can chop off the part of $e$ lying in the convex hull adjacent to $v$, i.e.\ the part whose length is $CHL^f_{X^{sh}}(e,v)$.
+When $f : X \longrightarrow M$ is $D$-relatively connected, and the constant $D$ is specified, we say that an edge $e$ of $X$ is \emph{short} if $\length f(e) \leq D,$ and \emph{long} otherwise.
+Let be the subgraph consisting of all short edges in $X$.
+The key step that is iterated in the proof of Proposition \ref{no barriers implies} is the following lemma.
+Essentially, it says that if $e$ is a long edge that has bounded length relative to $X^{sh}$, and $v$ is a vertex of $e$, then we can replace the part of $e$ lying in the convex hull adjacent to $v$, i.e.\ the part whose length is $CHL^f_{X^{sh}}(e,v)$, with a collection of new short edges.

 \begin{lem}[Modifying carrier graphs] Given $\epsilon,k,D,L$, there are $K=3k$ and $D'$ as follows.
-Let $M $ be a complete hyperbolic $3$-manifold with freely indecomposable fundamental group and $\inj(M)\geq \epsilon$, and suppose that the manifold $M$ is not $(K,L)$-exceptional and every barrier of a $(K,L)$-product region is peripheral in $M$.
+Suppose that $M$ is not $(K,L)$-exceptional and every barrier of a $(K,L)$-product region is peripheral in $M$.

 Let $f : X \longrightarrow M$ be a $D$-relatively connected carrier graph with at most $k$ edges, and suppose there is an edge $e =(v,w)\subset X $ with Then there is a $D'$-relatively connected carrier graph $f' : X' \longrightarrow M$ with at most $9k$ edges, and an edge $e'=(v',w')$ in $X'$ such that \begin{enumerate} \item $\length f'(e') - CHL^{f'}_{(X')^{sh}}(e',w') \leq D'$ \item $ \length f'(e') \leq \length f(e) - CHL^f_{X^{sh}}(e,v) + D'$, and \item the number of long edges in $X' \setminus e'$ is at most the number of long edges in $X \setminus e$. \end{enumerate} \end{lem}